4d/docs/docs/API/webServerClass.md

 <!-- REF #webServerClass.inactiveSessionTimeout.Syntax -->
 **.inactiveSessionTimeout** : Number<!-- END REF -->

+> This property is not returned in [scalable sessions mode](#scalablesession).

-The <!-- REF #webServerClass.inactiveSessionTimeout.Summary -->life duration (in minutes) of inactive sessions (duration set in cookie)<!-- END REF -->.
+The <!-- REF #webServerClass.inactiveSessionTimeout.Summary -->life duration (in minutes) of inactive legacy sessions (duration set in cookie)<!-- END REF -->.
 At the end of this period, the session cookie expires and is no longer sent by the HTTP client.

 Default = 480 minutes